About the McGrath Foundation

 Jane’s breast cancer diagnosis at only 31 made her passionate about encouraging all women, including younger women (under 40), to be breast aware by regularly checking their breasts for any changes.
 The McGrath Foundation’s breast awareness initiative, Curve Lurve, has been developed to ensure the next generation of Australian women are breast aware.

 Everyday, the Australian community supports the McGrath Foundation by making donations, hosting or attending community events or purchasing pink products in our name.
 Given this we are committed to ensuring all donated funds are used as efficiently as possible to help us achieve our mission.
-In this context, and based on our financial results for 2011/ 2012, we currently spend approximately 83 cents in every dollar on realising our goals.
+In this context, and based on our financial results for 2012/ 2013, we currently spend 80 per cent of funds on realising our mission.